Azerbaijan continues demining ops in its liberated lands | News.az

 - Azerbaijan

-The Mine Action Agency of Azerbaijan released information on the operations carried out in July in the country’s territories liberated from the Armenian occupation.
+The Azerbaijan Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from the Armenian occupation.

-According to the agency, in the reporting period, the agency employees detected and neutralized 545 anti-personnel and 85 anti-tank mines, as well as 625 unexploded munitions in Tartar, Aghdam, Fuzuli, Shusha, Gubadly, Jabrayil and Zangilan districts.
+During the mine-clearing operations in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil and Zangilan districts from June 1 to 6, as many as 54 anti-personnel and 25 anti-tank mines, as well as 206 unexploded ordnances (UXO) were found and neutralized, ANAMA told News.Az.

-Totally, an area of 677 hectares was cleared from mines and unexploded munitions.
+As a result, nearly 357 hectares have been cleared of mines and UXOs, the agency added.